tcweiss/congressional_insiders/README.md

 ```

 Running this function will open a window in Google chrome.
 Since the function automatically controls the window, make sure not to close it until it has run.
 Scraping a window of one year takes about the same time as for the House.
-The function will return a tibble with the following variables:
+The function will return a tibble with the following variables

--
+- name: Name of the filer
+- disclosure_date: Day on which the trade was disclosed
+- transaction_date: Day on which the trade was executed
+- owner: Owner of the brokerage account.
+Can be the member, their spouse (SP), a joint account (JT), or their dependent child (DC).
+- asset: Name of the stock
+- ticker: Ticker of the stock
+- type: Sale (S), purchase (P), or exchange (E)
+- amount: Amount range for the value of the trade.
+If exact amount was reported, this will be the exact amount.
+- comment: Any comments the filer has added.
+If no comments, this will be empty.
+- doc_link: URL linking to the concerning report on the House webpage

 <a name="data"></a>